TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 ## Background Story

-After countless hours, we reached the target planet, *Terrafirma*.
-What woke me up was not the call of my teammates but a harsh alarm.
-I looked at my side: a glass piece was inserted in the chest of my teammate who was murmuring in a mosquito-like voice: "Be fast - this ship is about to crash.
-I have the key to the escape shuttle and the *Gregtech Intergalactical Co.,Ltd.'s Technology Guide*.
+After hibernating 342 years, we reached the target planet, *Terrafirma*.
+However, what woke me up was not the call of my teammates.
+I was a harsh alarm.
+Covered with hibernation fluid, I looked at my side in shock: a glass piece was inserted in the chest of my teammate who was murmuring in a mosquito-like voice: "Move quickly - this ship is falling into the gas giant.
+I have the key to the escape shuttle and the *Gregtech Intergalactical Co.,Ltd. Technology Guide*.
 I hope you can live well...".
 Then, he closed his eyes forever.
 Laid his body flat on the floor and taken his key and guide, I entered the escape shuttle and arrived at this unknown world of mystery.
 This is my story.

 Exerpted from *The Memoir of Alexander Steve II*